Published 14:36 IST, October 17th 2021

 Advertisement

-Saab, a Colombian entrepreneur, also holds a diplomatic passport issued by Nicholas Maduro led government. fugitive, along with his business partner Alvaro Pulido, is charged with money laundering in US.
+Saab, a Colombian entrepreneur, also holds a diplomatic passport issued by the Nicholas Maduro led government.
+The fugitive, along with his business partner Alvaro Pulido, is charged with money laundering in the US.
 In June last year, he was detained in Cape Verde, where his plane reportedly stopped to refuel on its way to Iran.

 Presidential crisis and US sanctions